oreqizer/oreqizer/content/the-math-of-fitness/index.md

 The moderate intensity, steady workouts build _aerobic capacity_ as an endurance base and they improve fuel efficiency.
-These are your basic 5k jogs at an aerobic threshold pace.
+These are your basic 5k jogs at an aerobic pace.
 You only need about one to two of these a week outside of focused blocks.

 To train _lactate threshold_, include longer duration intervals with little rest between sets, for example 3min intervals at threshold pace with 1min active